Elizabeth Holtzman: Comptroller

 Harrison J. Goldin, the New York City Comptroller, ran in the 1989 mayoral election.
 Holtzman announced her campaign to succeed him on July 16, 1989.
 In the 1993 primary she was challenged by Alan Hevesi, who was supported by Ferraro, and Herman Badillo, who was supported by Koch.

 Fleet Financial Group loaned $455,000 to Holtzman's 1992 senatorial campaign.
 Sheila Levin, the chief fundraiser for the Re-Elect Liz Holtzman Committee, was investigated by the New York City Department of Investigation and New York County District Attorney for providing false information on the bank application.
 The NYCDOI report found Holtzman "grossly negligent" and stated that Levin accepted $3,000 in campaign contributions from Fleet executives.
 Holtzman placed second in the primary and lost the runoff to Hevesi, with the controversy around her campaign loan being blamed for her defeat.

 Adam Clayton Powell IV worked as an aide to Holtzman during her tenure as comptroller.

-Other campaigns
+Later campaigns

-Holtzman considered running to succeed Andrew Cuomo as attorney general of New York in the 2010 election and running in the special election to replace Anthony Weiner as the representative from New York's 9th congressional district after Weiner resigned in 2011.
-She ran for the Democratic nomination in New York's 10th congressional district in the 2022 election.
+Holtzman was rumored to have considered running in other races over the years, including to succeed Andrew Cuomo as attorney general of New York in the 2010 election, and running in the special election to replace Anthony Weiner as the representative from New York's 9th congressional district after Weiner resigned in 2011.
+She ran for the Democratic nomination in New York's 10th congressional district in the 2022 election, finishing 6th in a crowded field of candidates with 4.4% of the vote.